tinuh/grade-melon/README.md

 <br>
 Grade Melon is a grade viewer pulling from Student Vue.
 It was created using Next.js as a PWA.
 It also uses TailwindCSS, PostCSS, Flowbite, Framer Motion, Formik, and Chart.js.

-## Contributing
-We encourage you to contribute to Grade Melon!
-Please refer to the [contributing guidelines](https://github.com/tinuh/grade-melon/blob/main/CONTRIBUTING.md).

 ## Quick Start